 Why the detailed explanation?

-To prove to you that it's in the genes.
-The following rant is not the ramblings of a drunken blogger.
 (Sidenote: Valley folks also have a high tolerance for alcohol - so the four shots of Crown Royal I had with breakfast are having no impact whatsoever on the following rant)

 My rage stems froms something that apparently happened almost five years ago.
 But I just found out yesterday.
 And it's my blog.
 So buckle up.